aokihu/mqtt-as-http/README.md

 ## Source

-For reduce the size of module, so I only upload files which is needly.
+For reduce the size of module, I only upload files which is needly.
 You can find the source code from [this github link](https://github.com/aokihu/mqtt-as-http).

 And I would love to hear your improve suggestions.

 ## Change Log

+**2.0.4**
+- Update README.md

 **2.0.0**
 - Update README.md